Mohamed Al-Fayed: Scotland real estate

-As an Egyptian with links to Scotland, Al-Fayed was intrigued enough to fund a 2008 reprint of the 15th-century chronicle Scotichronicon by Walter Bower.
-The Scotichronicon describes how Scota, a sister of the Egyptian Pharaoh, fled her family and landed in Scotland, bringing with her the Stone of Scone.
+As an Egyptian with links to Scotland, Al-Fayed funded a 2008 reprint of the 15th-century chronicle Scotichronicon by Walter Bower.
+The Scotichronicon describes how Scota, a daughter of an Egyptian Pharaoh, fled her family and landed in Scotland, bringing with her the Stone of Scone.
 According to the chronicle, Scotland was later named in her honour.
 The tale is disputed by modern historians.
 Al-Fayed later declared that "The Scots are originally Egyptians and that's the truth."

-In 2009, Al-Fayed revealed that he was a supporter of Scottish independence from the United Kingdom, announcing to the Scots that "It's time for you to waken up and detach yourselves from the English and their terrible politicians...whatever help is needed for Scotland to regain its independence, I will provide it...when you Scots regain your freedom, I am ready to be your president."
+In 2009 Al-Fayed revealed that he was a supporter of Scottish independence from the United Kingdom, announcing to the Scots that "It's time for you to waken up and detach yourselves from the English and their terrible politicians...whatever help is needed for Scotland to regain its independence, I will provide it...when you Scots regain your freedom, I am ready to be your president."

 Charity

 Fayed set up the Al Fayed Charitable Foundation in 1987 aiming to help children with life-limiting conditions and children living in poverty.
-The charity works mainly with charities and hospices for disabled and neglected children in the UK, Thailand and Mongolia.

-Some of the charities with which it works include Francis House Hospice in Manchester, Great Ormond Street Hospital and ChildLine.
-In 1998, Al-Fayed bought Princess Diana's old boarding school in Kent and helped found the New School at West Heath for children with additional needs and mental health problems.

-In 2011, Mohamed Al-Fayed's daughter Camilla, who has worked as an ambassador for the charity for eight years, opened the newly refurbished Zoe’s Place baby hospice in West Derby, Liverpool.
+The charity works mainly with charities and hospices for disabled and neglected children in the UK, Thailand, and Mongolia.
+It works with charities including Francis House Hospice in Manchester, Great Ormond Street Hospital, and ChildLine.
+In September 1997, West Heath School in Sevenoaks, Kent, United Kingdom, was placed into receivership.
+West Heath was the former school of Diana, Princess of Wales.
+Al-Fayed bought the school for £2.5 million in May 1998 and it became the new premises for the Beth Marie Centre for Traumatised Children, which had previously been based in Sevenoaks.
+The school reopened as The New School at West Heath in September 1998.
+In 2011 Mohamed Al-Fayed's daughter Camilla, who had worked as an ambassador for the charity for eight years, opened the newly refurbished Zoe's Place baby hospice in West Derby, Liverpool.